meysamhadeli/codai/README.md

 Automatically generate documentation based on the codebase, including function descriptions, parameter details, and usage examples.

 🌐 **Multi-Language Support:**
-Support for various programming languages (C#, Go) to cater to a wider range of developers.
-(We will support other language soon)
+Support for various programming languages `(C#, Go)` to cater to a wider range of developers.
+(We will support other languages soon...)

 ⚙️ **Customizable Config:**
 Allow users to customize settings through a config file (e.g., changing AI provider, tuning temperature settings).